paulbastian/draft-bastian-jose-dvs/draft-bastian-jose-dvs.md

   Implementations MUST reject a JWS if the `ppk` key cannot be resolved unambiguously at validation time or is incompatible with the key information in `rpk`.

-* `params` (object, OPTIONAL): Contains the inputs to the key derivation function specified by the `alg` name.
-The `params` object MUST contain the following members:
+* `kdfp` (object, OPTIONAL): Contains the inputs to the key derivation function specified by the `alg` name.
+The `kdfp` object MUST contain the following members:
   * `info` (string, OPTIONAL): Context- and application-specific information used as the info parameter to the KDF.
   * `salt` (string, OPTIONAL): A base64url-encoded non-secret value used as the `salt` input to the KDF.
 If omitted, the KDF-specific default applies.
 If present, the decoded salt MUST be valid for use with the KDF defined by the `alg` name.